 Reference services are available during most hours the library is open.
-Also, questions can be submitted by email or via the Ask-a-Librarian button on the Library's website.
+In addition, questions can be submitted by email or via the Ask-a-Librarian button on the library's website.
 An active instruction program offers guidance in the efficient and effective use of available resources and services for all students.